 Luckily for you, there are a whole host of vibrant, delicious and great value Newcastle restaurants for you to choose from.
 The city’s diverse collection of casual restaurants, cafes and fine-dining haunts means finding somewhere to enjoy a good meal is easy as pie (with extra lashings of gravy, please).
 Check out our pick of the best Newcastle restaurants below and don’t forget to book ahead where you can to avoid any disappointment.

 Peace & Loaf

-Why: Owned by Masterchef: The Professionals star David Coulson, Peace & Loaf’s homey atmosphere and enticing menu have made this restaurant a must visit for classic British dishes with a twist in Newcastle.
-Using fresh local produce as well as ingredients Coulson himself has grown or foraged for, the dishes on offer features grouse with fruit and nut and hot chocolate, guinea fowl with black pudding, and for dessert, butternut squash with marshmallows.
-These unique combinations are well worth a try.
+Why: Owned by Masterchef: The Professionals star David Coulson, Peace & Loaf’s homey atmosphere and enticing menu have made this restaurant a must visit for diners looking for classic British dishes with a twist.
+The menu changes regularly and makes use of local produce, as well as ingredients Coulson himself has grown or foraged for.
+Look out for quirky dishes such as a black pudding macaron and carrot with watermelon and feta, while petit fours may arrive on a makeshift tongue.

 Where: 217 Jesmond Road, NE2 1LA